Scientist profiles G-L

 - FRSC, 1980, Fellow, Royal Society of Chemistry, U.K.

 - FACB, 1984, Fellow, National Academy of Clinical Biochemistry, U.S.

 - FCACB, 1988, Fellow, Canadian Academy of Clinical Biochemistry

 Appointments and Affiliations:

-- Assistant professor, department of laboratory medicine and pathobiology, faculty of medicine, University of Toronto
+- Associate professor, department of laboratory medicine and pathobiology, faculty of medicine, University of Toronto

 - Consultant and scientific affiliate staff, department of clinical pathology, Sunnybrook Health Science Centre